tenzir/tenzir/web/docs/understand/operators/transformations/head.md

 # head

-Limits the input to the first *N* results.
+Limits the input to the first *N* events.

 ## Synopsis